Dennis Miller: New York City

-KDKA-TV
+Return to Pittsburgh and KDKA-TV

-Having gone through the comedy-club circuit, Miller returned to do his sight-gag routine back in Pittsburgh at Brandy's in August 1980.
+After about a year in New York City, he returned to Pittsburgh.
 It was there that local television station KDKA-TV was shooting a piece for its Evening Magazine and offered him a job at the station.
 By the end of 1980 Miller was acting as a warm-up in the afternoons for KDKA's Pittsburgh 2Day.
 He then began starring in humorous segments for the syndicated Evening Magazine.
 By 1983 he had become the host of Punchline, a Saturday-morning newsmagazine aimed at teenagers.
 In one episode he interviewed fellow comedian Pat Paulsen.
 Miller later reflected on this time, saying that "you have to start somewhere," and that he was "just pleased to be in front of a camera."

-During this time Miller also performed stand-up in such New York City comedy clubs as Catch A Rising Star and The Comic Strip.
-While in New York, Miller saw a show by Richard Belzer and noted how he barked at the crowd rather than embrace it, was cutting rather than cute.
-Miller adopted this comedic philosophy.

 During performances at comedy clubs in Pittsburgh, Miller befriended Jay Leno and Jerry Seinfeld.
 In 1984 Leno found Miller an apartment in Los Angeles and he and Seinfeld arranged a debut for Miller at The Improv.
 Miller resigned from KDKA and moved to Los Angeles to try to further his comedy career.